 Trains per day

-It's difficult to get from London to Lyon without changing at least once.
+It's difficult to get from London to Lyon without changing at least 2 times.

 There are between two and five trains from London to Lyon every day, with most departures in the morning.
 The journey takes around 5 hours and starts with a Eurostar train to Paris Marne-la-Vallée-Chessy or Paris Gare du Nord, and an onward journey on TGV DE-FR trains to Lyon.